North Texas Adult Choir - The Contemporary Chorale

-Melanie Moore is presently in her seventeenth year as Artistic Director of The Contemporary Chorale.
-She has taught music privately and in the public school system collectively for over 25 years.
+Melanie Moore is presently in her twentieth season with The Contemporary Chorale.
+Additionally, she is the Associate Choral Director at Rowlett High School.
+She has taught music privately and in the public school system collectively for 35 years.
 She taught both elementary and secondary choral music in the Lake Highlands area (Richardson ISD).
-Currently she serves as Assistant Choir Director at Willow Springs Middle School (Lovejoy ISD).
 She has also served as Adjunct Professor of Music Education at Dallas Baptist University where she taught courses in elementary and secondary music education methods.
-In addition to maintaining a private voice studio, Ms. Moore is in demand as a vocal, choral and instrumental accompanist, and vocal/choral coach and clinician, and has coached more than 30 students to the TMEA All-State Choir.
+Ms. Moore is in demand as a vocal, choral and instrumental accompanist, and vocal/choral coach and clinician, and has coached more than 30 students to the TMEA All-State Choir.
 She holds a B.M. in Piano Pedagogy from Oklahoma Baptist University and a M.A. in Music Education from Texas Woman's University.
-Professional affiliations include Texas Music Educators Association (TMEA) and Texas Choral Director's Association (TCDA).
-Melanie and her husband Wes, have one daughter, Zoe.
+Professional affiliations include Texas Music Educators Association (TMEA) and Texas Choral Director's Association (TCDA), Sigma Alpha Iota Honorary Music Fraternity, and Phi Kappa Phi Academic Honor Society.
+Melanie and her husband Wes, have one daughter, Zoë.

 Collaborative Pianist 2013 - Present